gabrielweyer/azure-functions-telemetry/README.md

 Emits an availability telemetry items.
 This is normally emitted by tooling such as Application Insights [URL ping test][url-ping-test].
 The reason I'm emitting it manually is to demonstrate that the processor is called for availability telemetry items.

+#### Custom In-Process V4 - DependencyFunction

+Navigate to `http://localhost:7074/api/dependency` in your favourite browser.

+Discards a specific telemetry type.
+This is useful when having a noisy telemetry.
+You can tweak the processor to only discard successful dependencies, you can also modify the implementation to discard multiple dependency types.

 [azurite]: https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite
 [azure-functions-core-tools]: https://github.com/Azure/azure-functions-core-tools
 [dependency-injection]: https://docs.microsoft.com/en-us/azure/azure-functions/functions-dotnet-dependency-injection